 - Potential litigation (being sued) by third parties.

 It seems most drivers do not think they will be involved in a serious accident.
 In 2015, 3,415 people were killed and an estimated 467,000 were injured in motor vehicle crashes involving a distracted driver.
 This means more than 9 drivers per day were killed and more than 1,280 injured.

 Is it really worth risking your life and the lives of others by being distracted?
 Think really hard about it and plan your deliveries in a way that minimizes risk first, then provides customer satisfaction by getting a quality product delivered safely with a smile!

-You have responsibilities as a delivery driver to protect yourself, the general public and your fellow employees by not engaging in distracted behavior while driving.
+You have responsibilities as a delivery driver to protect yourself, the general public, and your fellow employees by not engaging in distracting behavior while driving.